Meinck/MS/1989

 17 October and 22 October (Fig. 1) On 22 October, before the

-"experimental" cigarette, he was incapable of walking a few steps even with
+"experimental" cigarette, he was incapable of walking a few steps

 support: his muscle force in the legs did not exceed MRC grade 3.
 Muscle